 Pavé settings can also make rings that have a large center stone stand out.
 If your center diamond isn’t large, you can still accentuate it using a halo around the center stone.
 Using a halo gives your pavé ring the illusion that your center stone is larger than it actually is.

-If you don’t like the traditional pavé with the stones on the sides of your ring, you can look for one that has pavé accents instead.
+If you don’t like the traditional pavé with the stones on the sides of your ring, you can look for one that has pavé diamond accents instead.

 Even with a pavé setting, you can create a real statement look.
 You don’t have to use small diamonds.
 You can do something different and use larger diamonds for a dazzling effect with plenty of brilliance and fire.

-What are the Best Cuts for Pavé Rings?
+Best Cuts for Pavé Rings

 Traditionally, most pavé rings use only one diamond shape.
-That shape is the round, brilliant diamond.
+That shape is a round, brilliant diamond.
 A round, brilliant diamond cut means that no matter if they are small diamonds or big diamonds, the brilliance is maximized to its fullest potential.

 This will come down to your tastes and the ring size you’re looking for.
 Wider bands have more room for additional rows of pavé diamonds, allowing you to stack them.
 Another option is to use a split shank, which allows you to get the look of stacking, without actually stacking anything.
 If you prefer a daintier, more subtle look, you might decide to stick with a slim, micro pavé band with a center diamond.